csmithsalzberg/lightweight-hris/README.md

 - Employee Directory
   - Search/filter/sort (Title, Department, Manager, Hire Date range, Status)
   - Single add/edit/delete
+    - Note, you cannot choose a manager that would create a circular chain of managers
+    - Only HR/Admin can add/edit/delete all employees
+    - A direct manager can edit their direct reports' details
+    - When a user is added, they automcatically have an account with username/password both the email account
+  - Sign up page to create a user that can interact with the HRIS
+    - Note: this user is not an employee necessarily.
+But all new employees have logins.
   - Bulk import CSV/Excel with validation and error reporting
 - Exports
   - CSV (client-side)